 Drivers or pedestrians who don’t realize a train is approaching are far less likely to be able to avoid a collision.
 For maximum safety, federal law requires train conductors to blare a warning whistle or bells whenever they come to an intersection with a road or highway.

-However, many towns have passed noise ordinances restricting train operators’ ability to use these alarms during certain times of day (especially at night when train sounds can be especially disruptive).
-These ordinances don’t always stand up to legal scrutiny, but until or unless a railroad company sues to challenge them, it’s often easier for conductors to just comply.
+However, many towns have passed noise ordinances restricting train operators’ ability to use these alarms during certain times of the day—especially at night when train sounds can be especially disruptive.
+These ordinances don’t always stand up to legal scrutiny, but until or unless a railroad company sues or challenges them, it’s often easier for conductors to simply comply.

-While requiring train “quiet hours” often appease homeowners who live near a railroad, it can also reduce safety.
-Trains that are too successful at being quiet when passing through a populated area are more at risk of hitting someone.
+While requiring train “quiet hours” appeases homeowners who live near a railroad, it can also reduce safety.
+Trains that are too successful at being quiet when passing through a populated area have a higher risk of hitting someone.

 Derailment and Train-on-Train Collisions

 Derailments are fairly rare, happening only a few times a year.
 Despite their infrequency, derailments and train-on-train collisions can be devastating and deadly.
 Recently, a 2023 train derailment occurred on February 3rd at 8:55 PM in East Palestine, Ohio.
 Thirty eight cars of the Norfolk Southern Freight Train, which was carrying hazardous materials, derailed due to a mechanical failure.
 Several of the railcars burned for more than two days.
 Due to the toxic chemicals being released from these cars, residents within a one-mile radius were evacuated from the area.